SilvesterYu/InfoVisHW3/README.md

 # InfoVisHW3
 InfoVis Homework 3

 This homework uses Webpack.
-To enable live-server, run:
+To enable live-server, run the following in VSCode terminal:

 npm install